adademirbilek-boop/ComicsAndAll/README.md

 ## Goals

--Track comic reading progress
+- Track comic reading progress

--Contribute to comicbook rankings by giving them ratings
+- Contribute to comicbook rankings by giving them ratings

 - Get reccomendations determined by your comicbook ratings